Educational Studies (EDS) - Courses

 Curriculum and Pedagogy: Elementary/Middle Education

 The course is designed to consider the nature of a teaching profession, the use of standards in a profession, and responsibilities of PK-12 educators.
-The role of schools in society will be examined along with the history and politics of school curriculum.
-Possible levels of curriculum use in schools from knowledge reproduction to curriculum integration will be discussed.
-Culturally responsive teaching and conflict resolution will be emphasized.
+The role of schools in society is examined along with the history and politics of school curriculum.
+Possible levels of curriculum use in schools from knowledge reproduction to curriculum integration is discussed.
+Culturally responsive teaching and conflict resolution are emphasized.
 Prerequisite: EDS 203, EDS 206; declared education major.
 Offered Fall, Spring.

 EDS 318 Cr.3